sinlger/easy-tools/src/tools/qr-code-generator/language/qr-code-generator.en.md

-# IT Tools QR Code Generator User Guide
+# A Toolio QR Code Generator User Guide

 ## I. Introduction

-The IT Tools QR Code Generator is a user - friendly online tool.
+The A Toolio QR Code Generator is a user - friendly online tool.
 It allows you to quickly create and download QR codes for URLs or plain text with customizable colors.

 ## II.
 Features

 ### (1) Text Input

 Enter the content you want to generate a QR code for into the "Text" box.
-It can be a URL (like <https://it-tools.tech> in the example) or plain text.
+It can be a URL (like <https://atoolio.com> in the example) or plain text.
 Once entered, the system will instantly generate a QR code based on your settings.

 ### (2) Color Settings